immesys/bw2/doc/oob.md

 * REQUIRED kv(uri) - the URI to list.
 Can be given split as kv(mvk) and kv(uri_suffix)
 * kv(primary_access_chain) - the hash of the primary access DOT chain to use
 * kv(expiry) - the date in RFC3339 format for the list request to expire
-* kv(autochain) - automatically build the PAC on the router
+* kv(autochain) - boolean: automatically build the PAC on the router
 * kv(expirydelta) - the duration after now for the list request to expire.
 Allowable suffixes include ms,s,m,h
 * kv(elaborate_pac) - the elaboration level for the PAC.
-Allowable values are "partial" or "full".
-Omitting results in no elaboration.
+Allowable values are "partial", "full" or "none".
+Omitting results in no elaboration ("none").
 * ro(*) - will be included

 This lists the children of the given URI.
 A single `resp` frame will be delivered